rockydtk/Handwritten_Mathematical_Expressions_Recognition/README.md

 ## BUILDING MODELS
 You can have more details by walking through our 2 Jupyter notebooks.

 In this project, we only built the model for recognizing math operators.
-We used prebuilt handwritten number recognition model `handwritten_model.h5` from our previous project [(MNIST project)]().
+We used prebuilt handwritten number recognition model `handwritten_model.h5` from other project [(MNIST project)]().

 ### 1. Extracting Features